kaidez/kaidez.com/_drafts/2014-08-12-web-components-demo.md

 *(Side note: there's another sub-concept called "decorators" but lots of developers don't like it, so it's not getting a lot of focus in terms of finalizing its specification.
 It may disappear.)*

-### Started out by focusing on templates:
+### Started out by focusing on templates...mostly
 I've read about all of these sub-concepts (including decorators) and played with the code a bit, but the best way to learn about a piece of code is to actually write it out.
-So I'm in the middle of hacking out code for each sub-concept and decided to start with templates.
+So I'm in the middle of hacking out code for each sub-concept, and I'm starting with templates.

-For the templates, I wanted to display a simple list of books based on the data in a small JavaScript Object.
+For the templates, I wanted to display a simple list of books based on a small JavaScript data object.
 Things started out like this...

 __index.html__
 {% prism markup %}